-Adult education is a key tool for tackling some of the main challenges in Europe today.
+Adult education is a key tool for addressing some main challenges in Europe today.
 Europe faces growing inequalities, not only between people but also between regions and countries within Europe.
 More and more European citizens seem to question European values by voting for xenophobic and anti-European parties, while small groups of young men become so far radicalised that they commit acts of terror.

-In many regions and countries, unemployment (especially of young people) is very high.
-Growing digitalisation reinforces this situation but also demands new skills and competences of employees, citizens and consumers.
+In many regions and countries, unemployment (especially among young people) is very high.
+Growing digitalisation reinforces this situation, but also demands new skills and competencies of employees, citizens and consumers.

 Adult education can help change lives and transform societies – it is a human right and a common good.

-- We propose to create a Learning Europe: a Europe that is able to tackle the future positively and with all necessary skills, knowledge and competences.
+- We propose to create a Learning Europe: a Europe that is able to tackle the future positively and with all necessary skills, knowledge and competencies.

 - We propose a Europe-wide effort to go one step up, to develop a knowledge society that is capable to deal with the challenges of our time.
 This demands sustainable investments now on the European, national, regional and local levels in adult education.
-This will pay off in the long-term from many perspectives: for competitiveness, well-being, healthy populations, growth and more.
+This will pay off in the long term from many perspectives: competitiveness, well-being, healthy populations, growth and more.

 - We highlight the power and joy of learning: underlining the transformative possibilities of adult education on the one hand and, on the other hand, the positive experience of learning.